ltfe-ict-academy/python-beginner-course/README.md

 ---

 **What you'll learn**:
-- Intro and Environment Setup
+- Introduction to the Python Ecosystem

 ## Prerequisites